 1 Week Old Baby Not Opening Eyes

-- May need medical evaluation: If a 1 week old infant is still not opening their eyes at all, it is a good idea to contact the pediatrician.
+- May need medical evaluation: If a one-week-old infant is still not opening its eyes, it is a good idea to contact the pediatrician.

-- While some closure is normal, complete lack of eye opening by 1 week old could indicate a more serious issue.
+- While some closure is normal, a complete lack of eye-opening by 1 week old could indicate a more serious issue.

 - The pediatrician can properly assess and provide any necessary treatment.